 The food trucking industry has been quite affected by COVID, including significant retirements among older white drivers, leaving a more racialized fleet of drivers more vulnerable to the virus, with more shifts and hours due to driver shortages (Bascarmurty, 2021).

 Precarious employment in the food system, though not specifically well studied, has significant levels of racialized workers, especially women, relative to more stable employment.
 Many studies of employment precarity highlight people working in food service and retail.
 Structural barriers to stable employment typically include: non-recognition of foreign credentials, information gaps, linguistic barriers, limited professional networks, the employer demand for Canadian experience, and direct discrimination.
 Ontario has announced it will change regulations for recent immigrants (many of whom are people of colour) to forego requirements for Canadian experience in certain professions and trades in the hope that this will speed up entry to the Ontario labour force (Ibbitson, 2021).
 Whether affected professional bodies will fully comply with these new rules remains to be seen.

-Although the alternative food movement in theory attempts to redress these inequities, there is evidence in both Canada and the US that racism persists (Allen, 2008; Alkon and Agyeman, 2011; Gibb and Wittman, 2013) and Guthman (2008) has called for more work to better understand how people of color are still excluded from the spaces of alternative food provisioning.
+Although the alternative food movement in theory attempts to redress these inequities, there is evidence in both Canada and the US that racism persists (Allen, 2008; Alkon and Agyeman, 2011; Gibb and Wittman, 2013) and Guthman (2008) has called for more work to better understand how people of colour are still excluded from the spaces of alternative food provisioning.